 But while we’re on the subject of osteoporosis, women do need to make sure that they get enough calcium and vitamin D to prevent it.
-A protein supplement made for women like IdealLean Protein includes extra calcium and vitamin D to keep women’s bones and bodies strong..
+A protein supplement made for women like both IdealFit Lean Whey Protein and the Women’s Vegan Protein both include extra calcium and vitamin D to contribute to strong muscles and bones.

 Myth Number 3: Protein only comes from meat

 This is a big reason why many women don’t get enough protein.
 Protein only comes from meat, right? and we’ve all seen the reports that say we should be cutting down on meat, right?
 Well… half right.
 Gorging on meat – especially red meat – can have adverse health effects, true.
 It’s not true that protein only comes from meat.
 It’s true that as far as supermarket sources of protein go, meat, seafood and dairy products, have more protein per ounce than other foods.